Tosa dialect

-The Tosa dialect (Japanese: 土佐弁 tosa-ben) is a Japanese Shikoku dialect spoken in central and eastern Kochi Prefecture (former Tosa Province), including Kochi City.
-The dialect of the Western region of Kochi Prefecture is called the Hata dialect (Japanese: 幡多弁 hata-ben) and is drastically different from the Central and Eastern dialect.
+The Tosa dialect (Japanese: 土佐弁 tosa-ben) is a dialect of Japanese spoken across most of Kochi Prefecture, on the island of Shikoku.

 Classification

 Shikoku dialects are divided into Western (Tokushima, Kagawa and Ehime), Southern (Kochi), and also occasionally Southwest (western Kochi and southern Ehime).
 The Tosa dialect exists in a somewhat unique position due to being historically isolated from other prefectures because of the Shikoku Mountains.

 Kochi Prefecture dialects are broadly divided into Western and Eastern-Central.